LCCS Book Shop

 Norman Rockwell (New York, 1894-Massachusetts, 1978) .
 Radio Phone .
 Date Uncertain .
 Regionalism

-- Wherever it is feasible, we encourage students to join our classes in The House of Mirth, the premisses of The Lancaster Center for Classical Studies at 910 Marietta Avenue in Lancaster, Pennsylvania, USA.
+- Wherever it is feasible, we encourage students to join our classes on the premisses of The Lancaster Center for Classical Studies at 910 Marietta Avenue in Lancaster, Pennsylvania, USA.

 - Wherever distance is great enough to render driving to our site impractical, however, it is possible for students to participate in our classes by way of an online video-connection.

 - The on-line arrangement is possible for all of our courses, for homeschool students, public and private school students, college or university students, and adults.

-- If you are interested in on-line participation, please see the appropriate areas of our website for further information in the category of interest to you, and then simply ask us about establishing your enrollment as on-line participant.
+- If you are interested in on-line participation, please see the appropriate areas of our website for further information in the category of interest to you, and then simply ask us about establishing your enrollment as an on-line participant.

 Classical Liberal Arts Curriculum and Diploma Program.